decusv/cloud-resume/readme.md

 ### Key components include:

 - [ ] AWS Lambda, EventBridge, DynamoDB, and CloudFront for serverless computing, event-driven workflows, and content delivery.
 - [ ] Terraform for infrastructure as code, automating the deployment via AWS SDK.
 - [ ] Amazon S3 for static website hosting and Route 53 for DNS management, with TLS enabled for secure access.
 - [ ] CI/CD pipeline built with GitHub Actions, incorporating Grype and GitHub CodeQL for vulnerability scanning.
 - [ ] IAM roles, AWS SSO, API Gateway for secure access management, and AWS Signer for code-signing Lambda functions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>